margelo/expensify-app-fork/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 ## How to fix it

 There are three different ways you can resolve this error.
-- Select a different type of export for reimbursable expenses under Settings > Workspaces > Worksapce Name > Connections > Configure > Export tab.
+- Select a different type of export for reimbursable expenses under Settings > Workspaces > Workspace Name > Connections > Configure > Export tab.
 - Enable _Automatically Create Entities_ under Settings > Workspaces > Workspace Name > Connections > Configure > Advanced to create vendor records automatically.
 - Manually create vendor records in QuickBooks Online for each employee.